tiffanyadu/100-days-of-code-2/log.md

 * Mutations, side effects, & pure functions

 **Thoughts:** I think I have a pretty good grasp on Objects and Constructors and how to manipulate them.
 The functional programming concepts are making sense so far, but we'll see how complex this section's lessons get.

+### Day 29: December 3, 2018

+**Today's Progress:** Continued with the Functional Programming Challenges (of Javascript Algorithms And Data Structures Certification) on FreeCodeCamp and reviewed the map and filter methods.

+**Thoughts:** Having to reverse-engineer those map and filter methods was SUCH a great exercise!
+Really helped to reinforce what those methods do and how they work exactly.